FortAwesome/wordpress-fontawesome/readme.txt

 If the plugin seems to be set up correctly and your icons still aren’t loading and you're not sure why, head over to the Troubleshoot tab, which has two parts:

-* _Detect Conflicts with Other Versions of Font Awesome_ - which lets you start the conflict detection scanner to find versions of Font Awesome loading on your site
+* _Detect Conflicts with Other Versions of Font Awesome_ - which lets you start the conflict detection scanner to find versions of Font Awesome loading on your site.
-* _Versions of Font Awesome Active on Your Site_ - which lists any other versions of Font Awesome being used on your site and lets you prevent conflicting versions from loading
+* _Versions of Font Awesome Active on Your Site_ - which lists any other versions of Font Awesome being used on your site and lets you prevent conflicting versions from loading.

 Get more information about using the scanner for troubleshooting on the [WordPress page on Font Awesome](https://fontawesome.com/how-to-use/on-the-web/using-with/wordpress#troubleshooting).